-Parents are usually not notified if their child is treated for minor medical concerns such as cuts or scratches.
+Parents are usually not notified if their child is treated for minor medical concerns such as cuts or scratches, mild sunburn, poison ivy, headache or upset stomach.
 Parents are notified by phone:

-- If a camper becomes ill with a fever of 100.4°F or above, or is vomiting, has diarrhea, or respiratory difficulty, in which case, they will be asked to pick their child up. - If their camper requires medical treatment that cannot be provided by camp staff
+- If a camper becomes ill with a fever of 100.4°F or above, or is vomiting, has diarrhea, or respiratory difficulty, in which case, they will be asked to pick their child up. - If their camper requires medical treatment off site - If the camp nurse removes an engorged tick from the camper